1.0 OBJECT OF THE GAME

 10.10 Restoring Position

 When it becomes necessary, the referee will restore disturbed balls to their original positions to the best of their ability.
 The referee may solicit information for this purpose if he/she is not sure of original positions.
-If the balls were disturbed by a player in the match, his/her opponent has the option of preventing restoration.
+If the balls were disturbed by a player in the match, the opponent has the option of preventing restoration.
 If the balls were disturbed by someone else, then it is a mandatory for the referee to restore the balls.
 In this case, the referee may instruct the shooter to replay the shot after restoration, if the outside interference had an effect on the outcome of the shot.
 If not, the referee will instruct the shooter to continue play after restoration.

 The referee may use any means to gather needed information to make a decision concerning a disputed play or game situation.